 But here’s the catch, Steam wouldn’t register the game’s presence once you move it over to an external drive.
 That’s why people tend to keep it the same way.

-Things are way simple now though.
-Right-click on the game, select the Properties, then Local Files, and you’ll be able to view “Move Folder” option which is kind of a lifesaver.
+Things are way simple now, though.
+Right-click on the game, select the Properties, then Local Files, and you’ll be able to view the “Move Folder” option, which is a lifesaver.
 Click it, and you’ll be bestowed with a list of all the available Steam library locations.
 Simple.

-Step 1: Download the Steam Mover and install it up.
-It’s completely portable, so aren’t required to install anything else, just run the EXE file.
+- Download the Steam Mover and install it up.
+It’s completely portable, so you aren’t required to install anything else; just run the EXE file.

-Step 2: At the top of a window, choose the folder where your game currently resides.
-Now, on the right side of the window, browse where you’d like to move the game or create a new folder on the drive where you to migrate it.
+- At the top of a window, choose the folder where your game currently resides.
+Now, on the right side of the window, browse where you’d like to move the game or create a new folder on the drive to migrate it.

-Step 3: Select the game from the list and tick the blue arrow at the bottom.
-Now, The Steam Mover will bring up the black CMD (command prompt) window that shows you the progress of the process.
-Let it run, and when the process finished, your game would be in the new folder, and the tool also.
+- Select the game from the list and tick the blue arrow at the bottom.
+Now, The Steam Mover will bring up the black CMD (command prompt) window that shows you the process’s progress.
+Let it run, and when the process is finished, your game would be in the new folder and the tool.
 You can quickly move the migrated game from Steam as if it never moved.

-Step 4: And that’s pretty much it.
-You can also the process with as many games as you like, and move it back and forth if you want using the Steam Mover and to do the same process.
+- And that’s pretty much it.
+You can also process with as many games as you like and move it back and forth if you want to use the Steam Mover and do the same process.

 Method 3: Moving the Game and Directing the Game Manager to a New Location

-So, what if you’re too lazy to download and install another tool like Steam Mover, then we have another working method for all the procrastinators.
-If you don’t already know that Steam and Origin, both have ways to “detect” all the installed games once you’ve moved them.
-You just need to do the right things in the correct order.
+So, what if you’re too lazy to download and install another tool like Steam Mover?
+Then we have another working method for all the procrastinators.
+Suppose you don’t already know that Steam and Origin both have ways to “detect” all the installed games once you’ve moved them.
+It would help if you did the right things in the correct order.

-Step 2: Navigate to the new Steam library folder and create a new folder within it named as “steamapps“.
+- Navigate to the new Steam library folder and create a new folder within it named “steamapps“.
 Finally, create a folder in steamapps called ordinary.

-Step 4: Now, open Steam and right-click on the game that you’re moving, and click on “Delete Local Content”.
-This will just uninstall the game from its original location.
+- Now, open Steam and right-click on the game you’re moving, and click on “Delete Local Content”.
+This will uninstall the game from its original location.

-Step 5: After uninstalling, click the Install button to re-install the game.
-In the “Choose location” drop-down menu, select the new Steam folder on the other drive.
+- After uninstalling, click the Install button to re-install the game.
+In the “Choose Location” drop-down menu, select the new Steam folder on the other drive.